shining0611armor/Machine-Learning-Course/README.md

 ---

 ## 🔖 Citation
-If this course material is helpful in your research or academic work, please cite as:
+If this course material is helpful in your research or academic work (some content is in Persian), please cite as:
 ```scss
 Machine Learning, Dr. Babak Naser Sharif, K. N. Toosi University of Technology, Fall 1403 (2024).